singularity/singularity/release/README.txt

    * Update the version number in setup.py.
    * Update the version number in singularity/__init__.py.
    * Update the version number in singularity/code/savegame.py if needed
-   * Update the version number at the top of README.txt.
+   * Update the version number at the top of README.md.
    * Update the release date at the top of the Changelog.
    * Check TODO and remove any entries that are now done in the new version.